-Another issue to note is that when the statutory language governing the PMHNP's loan repayment program (21-17-116 (d)) was created, UW offered a two-year master's degree.
+One other issue needs to be brought to the attention of the committee.
+When the statutory language governing the PMHNP's loan repayment program (21-17-116d) was created, UW offered a two-year master's degree.
 Thus, students received two years of loans that were required to be repaid with two years of service.
 In transitioning to the three-year doctorate program, the statute permits UW to offer three years of loans, but the length of required work to pay back the loan remains capped at two years.
 If the legislature wishes to require three years of work to pay back three years of loans, the statute will need to be amended.